What’s salt without pepper? Batman without Robin? A B2B business without a solid LinkedIn content strategy?

 External promotion on LinkedIn involves promoting your business or content to people outside of your current reach via boosted posts.
 Boosting posts is an efficient way to increase your reach and widen your funnel, bringing more prospects to your business, if you have the budget for it.

-Make Your Brand Rise Above the Rest With a Solid LinkedIn Content Strategy
+Make Your Brand Rise Above the Rest with a Solid LinkedIn Content Strategy

 Social media can feel like a very time-consuming task for a marketing manager with many other priorities to juggle.
 It’s also no simple feat trying to stay on top of the constantly changing LinkedIn updates and features.